Emirates returns to Edinburgh with a daily A350 service

 PHOTO

-DUBAI – Emirates has announced it will resume flight operations to Edinburgh starting from 4 November 2024.
-The highly anticipated return to the Scottish capital will complement the airline’s current A380 daily flight to Glasgow and offer customers 14 weekly flights to/from the country.
+Emirates has announced it will resume flight operations to Edinburgh starting from November 4, 2024.
+The return to the Scottish capital will complement the airline’s current A380 daily flight to Glasgow and offer customers 14 weekly flights to/from the country.

 The Dubai to Edinburgh route will be served utilising the Emirates A350-900 aircraft in a three-class configuration, with 32 lie-flat seats in Business Class, 21 seats in Premium Economy and 259 seats in Economy Class.